 - “Frogue” by Philip Rousseau.

-“YOU LEFT ME.” is a magnificent game not only because of its heartbreaking story, but also because of its audiovisual design.
+“YOU LEFT ME.” is a magnificent game, not only because of its heartbreaking story, but also because of the audiovisual design.
 Here, surrealistic image ideas such as multi-eyed cats or a waiting room full of masked people are combined with detailed sceneries.
 Everything is acoustically accompanied by a background song, which is notable for its strong bass tunes as well as a gentle, melancholic voice.

 Read more about “YOU LEFT ME.”.

-In “Mellowdy” someone wants to send a song to his beloved one.
+In “Mellowdy”, someone wants to send a song to his beloved one.
 Manifested in the form of a heart, the love song echoes out into the world.
 You control the heart and lead it from place to place, where you also meet wonderfully drawn characters, hugely inspired by Asian imagery.
-Those characters give the players another musical note, which also extends the background music.
+Those characters give the players another musical note, which also enriches the background music.

 Read more about “Mellowdy”.

-On the audiovisual level, “Alluvium” deserves multiple awards: The choice of this explicit color plate is a bold one, but the pixel art makes it stand out perfectly.
-Then there would be the sound design.
-The background music is tense in the right places and then relaxing again.
+On the audiovisual level, “Alluvium” deserves multiple awards.
+For instance, the choice of this explicit color plate is a bold one, but the pixel art makes it stand out perfectly.
+But the background music also is tense in the right places and then relaxing again.
 Last but not least, I have to mention the outstanding voice acting: Adrian Vaughan’s full voice makes his character Ian an ideal narrator, while Sally Beaumont as Anna fluctuates in a frighteningly fantastic way between childish naivety and absolute madness.

 Read more about “Alluvium”.

 “Coffee Talk” is an interactive novel game where you play the role of a café owner.
-The café is a special one, as it opens only at night.
-That’s why it’s the ideal place to listen to the stories of all sorts of people, elves and succubi.
-But not only the stories and characters make this game interesting, because the pixel art is wonderful too.
-The ingredients look so delicious that you would like to brew your own cup of coffee immediately for sure (or any other hot beverage you prefer).
+The café is a special one, as it only opens at night.
+That is why it is the ideal place to listen to the stories of all sorts of people, elves and succubi.
+However, not only the stories and characters make this jam entry interesting, as the pixel art is wonderful too.
+The ingredients look so delicious that you would like to brew your own cup of coffee immediately for sure.

 Read more about “Coffee Talk”.